lbruand/freetle/GETTINGSTARTED.markdown

  * Context-free transformations (which are derived from ContextFreeTransform).
  * Context-using or Context modifying transformations (which are derived from ContextWritingTransform or ContextReadingTransform).

-Transformation can be combined using
+Transformation can be combined using operators :

 ## Operators